MODKILLER1001/GameCore/README.md

-Gamecore
-Core of the mini-game for warvale
+GameCore is the mini-game related and main functions of the game for Warvale.